iryonetwork/TechnicalWhitepaper/blockchain-permission-controls.md

 * rotating the re-encryption key

 The use of the smart contracts for permission controls is optional \(there is no double spending problem\).
-Iryo would use it, because that way the EOS node can compute the state at the moment it received the ordered message, instead of waiting for the query to compute it i.e. where the state gets pre-computed.
+Iryo would use it, because that way the blockchain node can compute the state at the moment it received the ordered message, instead of waiting for the query to compute it i.e. where the state gets pre-computed.

 Permission controls benefit from being in the blockchain in the following ways: